Far Cotton fire: 15 photos of Northampton blaze aftermath which ripped through 176-year-old building

 What happened?

-Northamptonshire Fire and Rescue (NFRS) crews were called to a blaze at the National Rail Depot in Cotton End, Far Cotton at around 6.20pm on Tuesday, June 28.
+Northamptonshire Fire and Rescue (NFRS) crews were called to a blaze at the Network Rail Depot in Cotton End, Far Cotton at around 6.20pm on Tuesday, June 28.

 At the peak of the blaze, there were around 40 firefighters in attendance trying to get the fire under control.